stormchaserroleplaying/stormchaserRPG/Talents/Bard/Creation/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Performance of Creation II and 7 Bard Talents
-*Prerequisite:* Performance of Creation II and 10 Other Bard Talents<br>
 The size of the item that you can create with your Performance of Creation increases to huge.

 ### Creative Crescendo